jimmythigpen/kt-portfolio-nextjs/content/contact.md

-For informations regarding private lessons, performances, or other engagements please feel free to reach me at [thigpen.katie@gmail.com](mailto:thigpen.katie@gmail.com)
+For information regarding private lessons, performances, or other engagements please feel free to reach me at [thigpen.katie@gmail.com](mailto:thigpen.katie@gmail.com)